 By Diane Bartz and Jasmin Melvin

-That market concentration sparks major regulatory concerns.
-Both the Federal Communications Commission and the Justice Department could force the combined entity to give up precious assets, including chunks of the U.S. airwaves, known as spectrum.
+It will have about 130 million customers and hold roughly 43 percent of the U.S. wireless market, a concentration that sparks major regulatory concerns.
+Both the Federal Communications Commission and the Justice Department could force the combined entity to give up precious assets, including chunks of U.S. airwaves, known as spectrum, experts said.

-The FCC could go further than the DOJ, asking for expansion of wireless service to rural areas and for service promises including more packages with data roaming.
+The FCC could go further than the DOJ, asking for AT&T to expand wireless service to poor and rural areas, and for service promises including more packages with data roaming.

-But regulatory experts interviewed expected the deal to go forward, especially because AT&T agreed to pay an unusually high breakup fee of $3 billion and to give T-Mobile USA wireless airwaves if regulators reject it.
+Despite these concerns, regulatory experts interviewed by Reuters said they expected the deal to go forward.
+AT&T has agreed to pay an unusually high breakup fee of $3 billion and to give T-Mobile wireless airwaves if regulators reject it.

 "This is a business where there is a lot of infrastructure," said Evan Stewart, an antitrust expert with Zuckerman Spaeder LLP.
-"I'd be very very surprised if the (Justice Department) antitrust division didn't made this very, very difficult."
+"I'd be very very surprised if the DOJ antitrust division didn't made this very, very difficult."

 Asset sales may also be required in areas left with three national carriers, said an antitrust expert with extensive experience with telecommunications mergers.

-"But if the issues are more complex it could take a year," he said.
-Most estimates of the approval process were that it would take eight months to 18 months.
+"But if the issues are more complex it could take a year," Nigro said.

 The FCC could also demand a commitment to open Internet traffic rules and require a joint AT&T/T-Mobile to offer greater data roaming and wholesale access.